coolport/disease-modeling/Notes.md

 ## What parameters should the network have?

-- (in our example) fo the 2nd layer to pick up on smaller edges?, for the 3rd.. etcetc
+- (in our example) for the 2nd layer to pick up on smaller edges?, for the 3rd.. etcetc
-- what knobs should we tweak so that it's exprsesive enough for layers to pick up on patterns etc
+- what "knobs" should we tweak so that it's exprsesive enough for layers to pick up on patterns etc

-1. what you do is assign a _WEIGHT_ (just numbers) to each one of the connections betweene our neurons (2nd layer ucrrently speakng) and the neurons from the first layer
+1. what you do is assign a _WEIGHT_ (just numbers) to each one of the connections betweene our neurons from one layer to another

 2. take the activations from the first layer and compute their weighted sum according to these weights